-In partnership with the Symons Recreation Center, the ADRC provided the funding and technical support to initiate and run 1 Stepping On program.
-Stepping On is an evidence based program that significantly reduces falls for seniors.
-A total of 14 seniors participated in the class.
+In partnership with the Symons Recreation Center, the ADRC provided the funding and technical support to initiate and run 3 Tai Chi programs.
+Tai Chi is an evidence based program that significantly reduces falls for seniors.
+A total of 48 seniors participated in the class.